 In view of its salmon conservation mandate in 5 provinces the Foundation is, in effect, a national entity with national communications needs and in both official languages.
-The Foundation also has a large international audience reached primarily through the website and email.
+The Foundation also has a large international audience reached primarily through email, the website internet.
 The Foundation has duties in reporting to the public, in broadening awareness of foundation programs and in building public understanding and support for salmon conservation needs.

-The greatest challenge in delivering a broad and effective communications program is the limited budget available for communications.
-Some conservation organizations commit more funds to communications activities that the entire administrative budget permitted under the Funding Agreement with the Government of Canada.
-The Foundation will need to be resourceful in managing its communications efforts to meet this challenge.
+The greatest challenge in delivering a broad and effective communications program continues to be the limited budget available for communications.
+Some conservation organizations are able to commit more funds to communications activities that the entire administrative budget permitted under the Funding Agreement with the Government of Canada.
+Nonetheless, the Foundation is resourceful in managing its communications efforts to meet this challenge.

-6.0 2011 Communication Plan
+6.0 2012 Communication Plan

-In the 2011 fiscal year the Foundation will deliver an annual communications plan consisting of the following elements:
+In the 2012 fiscal year the Foundation will deliver an annual communications plan consisting of the following elements: